-While many rules were updated in December 2015, such as Rule 34, which now requires specificity in objections to discovery requests instead of the boilerplate objections, from an eDiscovery perspective, the rules that were most affected by the Federal Rules of Civil Procedure (FRCP) revisions were Rule 26(b)(1), which relates to discovery proportionality and relevance, and Rule 37(e), which relates to the failure to preserve electronically stored information (ESI).
+Many federal rules were updated in December 2015.
+For example, Rule 34, which now requires specificity in objections to discovery requests instead of the boilerplate objections.
+From an eDiscovery perspective, the rules that were most affected by the Federal Rules of Civil Procedure (FRCP) revisions were Rule 26(b)(1), which relates to discovery proportionality and relevance, and Rule 37(e), which relates to the failure to preserve electronically stored information (ESI).
 The increasing expense of preserving, collecting, reviewing and producing ESI provided the impetus for many of the recent revisions.

 Rule 26(b)(1) Changes